kitnil/awesome/README.md

 ## Shell

+- [archbox](https://github.com/lemniskett/archbox) - Creates an Arch Linux chroot enviroment with some functionalities to integrate it with your existing Linux installation.
 - [kubectl-build](https://github.com/kvaps/kubectl-build) - Build dockerfiles directly in your Kubernetes cluster.
 - [git-paging](https://github.com/hutusi/git-paging) - Treat git log as a book, exec `git next` or `git prev` to checkout the next or the previous commit.
 - [org-noweb](https://github.com/ngirard/org-noweb) - Easier Literate Programming using Org mode